 to open a new branch in Geneva, where he became the director.
 In 1983, Jürg

 Stäubli was appointed to the parent company's board of directors in Berne.

 JS Holding 1984 - 1997

-businesses with handover or management issues.
-JS Holding SA's main industries
+succession or growth problems.
+JS Holding SA's main industries were: